 You want to know what happened to your ability to write?
-You want to know what happened to
+You want to know what happened to your ability to paint, your ability to sculpt or your ability to mock up as far as that's concerned?
 You want to know what happened to your ability to dance?
 Why, one day you're being run on something, you find yourself looking at a grand piano and realize that someplace or another you've been a concert pianist, and you sit down to the local apartment-sized piano in a friend's place and you can't even pick out "Yankee Doodle" with one finger.